So much to read, and so little time ...

 So, what’s a poor, overwhelmed would-be reader to do?
 Turn to a read-it-later app.
 In the open source world, my long-time favourite is wallabag.
 Towards the end of 2022, I started hearing more about a read-it-later app called Omnivore.
 So much so, that I decided to give it a test drive.

 Let’s take a look at what I found.

-Note: If looking for a comprehensive deep dive into Omnivore, this ain't it.
-I'm only going to look at the basics of using Omnivore and will gloss over the features that I don't use.
+If you're looking for a comprehensive deep dive into Omnivore, this ain’t it.
+I’m only going to look at the basics of using Omnivore and will gloss over the features that I don’t use.

 You can deploy Omnivore to your own server, or sign up for an account with the hosted version.
 I did the latter, in case you’re wondering.

 If you decide to use the hosted version, you can login using a Google or Apple account, or set up an account with an email address and password.
 I went the latter route, mainly because I don’t use social logins.

 OK, you’ve installed or signed up for Omnivore.
 What next?
 Log in.
 You’re presented with this screen (minus the articles you see in the image below):

 To add an article, essay, or blog post to read later copy its URL.
 Then, click the + Add Link button in the navigation bar on the left.
 This box displays:

 Paste the URL into the box, then click Add Link.

 On the main screen, you can click the three vertical dots in an article’s description to: